 If you have a year-round mouse infestation, the female mice in your home may produce up to thirty to forty babies.
 In extreme cases, they may even have around fifty to seventy mice a year!

 Don’t forget about the offspring, either.
+Curious about how many babies can a mouse have once they’re grown?
 Mice mature around six months after birth, meaning they may begin breeding with other mice in your home.
 While their mother is still birthing more siblings, the babies could similarly start their own family!

 Thankfully, most mice infestations don’t grow out of hand.
 Mice aren’t subtle creatures and quickly make their presence known around your house by eating your food, causing damage, leaving behind droppings, or making noise.

-Once you notice mice indoors, you can quickly contact a reputable pest control company like Innovative Pest Solutions to take care of the problem in your home.
+Once you notice mice indoors, you can quickly contact a reputable pest control company like Innovative Pest Solutions to address the problem in your home.

 Removing Mice Infestations